 Her prizes and honors include the National Humanities Medal, the Bradley Foundation Prize, and honorary doctorates from numerous universities including the Universities of Chicago and Louvain.

 Glendon taught at Boston College Law School from 1968 to 1986, and has been a visiting professor at the University of Chicago Law School and the Gregorian University in Rome.

 She received her bachelor of arts, juris doctor, and master of comparative law degrees from the University of Chicago.
 During a post-graduate fellowship for the study of European law, she studied at the Université Libre de Bruxelles and was a legal intern with the European Economic Community.
 From 1963 to 1968, she practiced law with the Chicago firm of Mayer, Brown & Platt, and served as a volunteer civil rights attorney in Mississippi during “Freedom Summer” 1964.

-A native of Berkshire County, she lives with her husband, Edward R. Lev, in Chestnut Hill, Massachusetts.
-They have three daughters and six grandchildren.
+A native of Berkshire County, she lives in Chestnut Hill, Massachusetts.